-The role of the designated safeguarding lead and their deputy is to take lead responsibility for safeguarding and child protection within the school and to be available during school hours for staff to discuss safeguarding concerns.
-Staff are aware of how to raise concerns, either with Liz Ghamar or Phil Allman during school hours or out of school hours.
+The role of the designated safeguarding lead and their deputy is to take lead responsibility for safeguarding and child protection within Primrose Hill School and to be available during school hours for staff to discuss safeguarding concerns.
+Staff are aware of how to raise concerns, either with Harsha Patel, Liz Ghamar, Amanda Aplicano, Syra Sowe or Lia Moss White during school hours.
 This can be done by internal phone, face to face, written statement, email or mobile phone.
-The usual method is via MyConcern, which will alert the DSL and their deputies immediately.
+The usual method is via MyConcern, which will alert the DSL and deputies immediately.